LeidyDoradoM/Amazon_Vine_Analysis/README.md

 ### The Customers Table:

 ![customer](https://raw.githubusercontent.com/LeidyDoradoM/Amazon_Vine_Analysis/main/Images/Customer_table.png)
-- This table shows how many reviews are made for each customer.
+- This table shows how many reviews were written by each customer.

 ### The Products Table: